“Videte, vigilate, et orate.”

-Also, you other brothers, humbly honor your Prior, thinking him more Christ than himself, Who placed him over your heads and said of those placed over the Churches: He who hears you hears me, he who spurns you spurns me; so that you might not come into judgement from contempt, but from obedience might merit the recompense of eternal life.
+Also, you other brothers, humbly honor your Prior, thinking him more Christ than himself, Who placed him over your heads and said to those placed over the Churches: He who hears you hears me, he who spurns you spurns me; so that you may not come into judgement from contempt, but from obedience may merit the recompense of eternal life.

 Haec breviter scripsimus vobis, conversationis vestrae formulam statuentes, secundum quam vivere debeatis.
 Si quis autem supererogaverit, ipse Dominus, cum redierit, reddet ei.
 Utatur tamen discretione, quae virtutum est moderatrix.1

 These things we have briefly written for you, setting up a pattern for your conduct, according to which you should live.
-If one also does the supererogatory, then the Lord Himself when He returns, will reward him.
+If anyone, however, also does the supererogatory, then the Lord Himself, when He returns, will reward him.
 Yet, let discretion be used, which is the moderator of the virtues.2

 1 Bede Edwards, The Rule of Saint Albert, (Aylesford and Kensington, 1973), p.
 78-93.